Who Do We Serve?

 We are committed to improving water quality through innovative technologies.
 The District operates and maintains several treatment plants to ensure we deliver clean and safe water to our consumers:

-- The Groundwater Wellhead Treatment System, a new, first-in-the-nation project, using ground-breaking, cost-effective technology called bioremediation, was approved to remove perchlorate from drinking water supplies.
+The Groundwater Wellhead Treatment System, a new, first-in-the-nation project, using ground-breaking, cost-effective technology called bioremediation, was approved to remove perchlorate from drinking water supplies.
 The Groundwater Wellhead Treatment System utilizes Fluidized Bed Biological Reactors (FBRs) to remove perchlorate and nitrate from District Well No. 11 and Rialto Well No. 6.
 This treatment facility using FBR technology began delivering clean water to our customers in September 2016.
-The next treatment system that is currently under construction uses Fixed Bed Reactors (FXBs) for perchlorate, nitrate, and trichloroethylene removal.
-The FXB technology began construction in summer 2016 and will start delivering clean water to our customers in 2018.
+The new treatment system that uses Fixed Bed Reactors (FXBs) for perchlorate, nitrate, and trichloroethylene removal will start delivering clean water to our customers in 2018.

-- The Arsenic removal treatment plant treats water from Well No. 2.
+The Arsenic Removal Ion Exchange Treatment Plant treats water from Well No. 2.

-- Several Ion Exchange Treatment Systems remove perchlorate from Well Nos.
+Three Perchlorate Removal Ion Exchange Treatment Systems treat water from Well Nos.
 16, 17, 18A, and 42.

 What Contaminants Are Being Tested?